 One of the most important things you can do when traveling with kids is to make a packing list.
 This will help you make sure you don’t forget anything important.
-Include items like clothes, diapers, wipes, sunscreen, hats, snacks, and toys.
+Include clothes, diapers, wipes, sunscreen, hats, snacks, and toys.

 When you’re planning a trip abroad, it’s important to remember that your child will need a passport.
-Be sure to apply for one well in advance of your trip – it can take several weeks to process the application.
-When you’re ready to travel, be sure to bring your child’s passport with you.
+Be sure to apply for one well before your trip – it can take several weeks to process the application.
+When you’re ready to travel, bring your child’s passport.

 Keep it in a safe place where you can easily access it when you need it.
 You may want to consider bringing a copy of the birth certificate in case the age of your infant comes into question with airport security or a gate agent.
-We’ve never brought us but have heard that this has come in handy during air travel.
+We’ve never brought it with us but have heard that this has come in handy during air travel.

-When you’re traveling with kids, comfort is key.
-They’ll be doing a lot of walking, so be sure to pack comfortable clothes and shoes.
-Avoid anything that’s too tight or constricting.
-You’ll want them to be able to move around easily and not get too overheated.
+When you’re traveling with kids, comfort is critical.
+They’ll be doing a lot of walking, so pack comfortable clothes and shoes.
+Avoid anything too tight or constricting.
+You’ll want them to be able to move around quickly and not get too overheated.
 In general, natural fabrics like cotton are best.

-And if you’re going to be doing a lot of walking, it’s worth investing in some good-quality shoes for your kids.
-They don’t have to be expensive, but they should fit well and provide support.
+And if you’re doing a lot of walking, it’s worth investing in good-quality shoes for your kids.
+They don’t have to be expensive but should fit well and provide support.

 Here is our packing list for traveling with a toddler:

-- Travel stroller: If you are flying with a toddler, these are essential as your home stroller is likely way too bulky and won’t fit in the overhead bin.
+- Travel stroller: If you are flying with a toddler, these are essential as your home stroller is likely too bulky and won’t fit in the overhead bin.
 We purchased a travel stroller that folded up into the overhead compartment.
 This made it incredibly easy to pack for a long flight.

 - A toddler car seat: Bring this only if you are traveling to a destination that requires car seats for infants in taxis or shuttles.
-We brought this with on our trip to Alaska since it was required by law.
+We brought this with us on our trip to Alaska since the law required it.